Article creation

 Match if none of the selected items contains this value.

-Match if the customer selected a particular number of options in a List Option block.
+Match if the end user selected a particular number of options in a List Option block.

-Match if the customer selected more than a particular number of options in a List Option block.
+Match if the end user selected more than a particular number of options in a List Option block.

-Match if the customer selected fewer than a particular number of options in a List Option block.
+Match if the end user selected fewer than a particular number of options in a List Option block.

-3. In the Value field, enter or select a value for the variable that you want to use to target users.
+4. In the Value field, enter or select a value for the variable that you want to use to target end users.

 3. Under Article Name, enter a name for the article, so both you and your AI Agent can get an idea of the information it contains.